r-kells/prod-airflow/README.md

 Add Airflow ENV variables to `.env` files and reference them with docker See [Airflow documentation](http://airflow.readthedocs.io/en/latest/howto/set-config.html#setting-configuration-options) for more details

-#### Secrets

-Secrets can be added to `secrets.env` (you must create it first) and are imported into your airflow environment using the makefile commands.
-`secrets.env` is ignored by `git`.
-Don't commit this file if you use it!

 ### Fernet Key

 For encrypted connection passwords (in Local or Celery Executor), you must have the same fernet_key.
 By default docker-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose (ie: docker-compose-LocalExecutor.yml) file to set the same key accross containers.
 To generate a fernet_key :